iiasa/ixmp/doc/source/api-python.rst

         :meth:`Scenario.solve`.
 See :attr:`ixmp.model.MODELS`.

    2. `scenario`: the name of a specific, coherent description of the real- world system being modeled.
-Any `model` may be used to represent mutiple alternate, or 'counter-factual', `scenarios`.
+Any `model` may be used to represent multiple alternate, or 'counter-factual', `scenarios`.
    3. `version`: an integer identifying a specific iteration of a (`model`, `scenario`).
 A new `version` is created by: